 I have taught music for several years; I taught through college and graduate school.
 Upon graduating, I started my full time job, but have managed to teach on the side with no problems.
-I've played violin for 16 years and piano for 19 years.
-I currently play in the violin section of the Capital City Symphony Orchestra, a local orchestra based in Washington, DC.
+I've played violin for 19 years and piano for 23 years.

 Though I do not have a college degree in music, I have managed to maintain a roster of 10+ students.
 I view teaching music as highly important, and am committed to training the next generation of talented musicians.

 *** Lesson Details ***

 Students can expect a relaxed but challenging environment.
 I am highly encouraging, as I would not want to disillusion anybody from learning an instrument.